scrapli/scrapli_cfg/docs/user_guide/basic_usage.md

 `conn` argument -- which is expecting a scrapli connection that is built from the `NetworkDriver`.
 This connection must be from one of the "core" scrapli platforms (EOS, IOSXE, IOSXR, NXOS, JunOS).

-There are no additional required arguments for creating a scrapli_cfg object (unless using the factory, then you need to pass a "platform" argument as well), though each platform may have other optional arguments as necessary -- check the docs/class for those.
+There are no additional arguments for creating a scrapli_cfg object, though each platform may have other optional arguments as necessary -- check the docs/class for those.

 ## scrapli_cfg Methods

 scrapli_cfg methods are mostly intended at managing device configuration, though there are a few extra methods in there as well.
-The following sections provide a brief description and example of how to use all of the main public methods.
+The following sections provide a brief description and example of how to use the main public methods.

 Note that nearly all public methods in scrapli_cfg will return a `ScrapliCfgResponse` object that will contain a `result` attribute of the result of the given task, as well as the underlying scrapli `Response` object, and the